BadJukeBox/http_sniffer/README.md

 Personally things I would do given more time:
 - Add a thread to allow the user to escape the program by pressing `q` much like some console programs do now.
 - Further testing.
-- Make the program work on all operating systems (developed and tested mostly on linux)
+- Make the program work on all operating systems (developed and tested on linux)
 - Use seq/ack to tie calls and responses together so that the program could provide site-level statistics of failure vs. success